 In situations where an identified aggressive animal is returned to an animal facility, procedures need to be in place to determine the animal’s fate.
 Assessment may include deciding if the animal is suffering from a medical issue and whether the animal would benefit from time in a rehabilitation facility for training.
 The animal may also be a candidate for behavioral modification regimens or training with other animal care experts.
 Ultimately, staff must determine if the animal can be safely worked with and re-homed.
 If not, euthanasia may need to be considered.

 If the facility fails to provide the proper environment, does not sufficiently train employees and volunteers, or fails to correctly evaluate and treat an animal, the risk of harm increases.
 Animals may fight among themselves, dogs may bite staff and volunteers, and dogs may injure their handler or owner.
+Shelters and rescues have a duty to disclose all bites, snapping, growling, aggressive behaviors, attacks, food guarding, and other concerning tendencies to prevent injury to children and adults.

 DOG BITE INVESTIGATIONS